jessstringham/murrelet/README.md

 The number of things and the arrangement (grid, symmetry) is controlled by sequencers (see murrelet_draw/sequencers for examples).

-### Experimental: Boop

-**This is.. not working.
-But I haven't wanted to delete the code yet nor have had a reason to get it to work, so it's broken for now.
-I do want to fix it or reimagine eventually!**

-Boop is a funny not-quite-working bit of code that's meant to help interpolate values and avoid hard jumps when you update a value.

-The one implemented right now are ODEs, which let you to use some features from animation, like anticipation (going a little in the opposite direction before going in the intended direction).

 ### Experimental: NestEdit